 In this blog, let’s dive into the field of patient advocacy and look at how it may transform the face of medical research.

-Bridging the gap betwen patient and clinical research
+Bridging the gap between patients and clinical research

 Patient advocacy groups in clinical trials, while necessary for medical advances, can encounter considerable challenges.
 The key problem is effectively involving patients throughout the study process.
 This gap between patients and researchers can result in a variety of problems, including poor enrolment rates, high dropout rates, and restricted generalizability of study findings.